christian-mall/tangible-interaction-with-busts-and-statues/README.md

 <img src="https://user-images.githubusercontent.com/44895720/90332690-4229ba80-dfbf-11ea-8b48-06e0c5690325.png" height="600">

-Here, a 1 MΩ transistor is connected across pins 4 and 2 and a wire connects pin 2 with the copper foil.
+Here, a 1 MΩ resistor is connected across pins 4 and 2 and a wire connects pin 2 with the copper foil.
 The code for this very basic, simple setup can be found under "Codes/Capacitive_Sensor_Value.ino".
 The way this works is the following: The "CapacitiveSensor" method toggles the send pin (pin 4) to a new state and then waits for the receive pin (pin 2) to change to the same state.
 The value that gets reported in the end is in arbitrary units.
 For many applications it is not advisable to just touch the bare sensor.
 Instead it should be covered with an insulating material like paper or plastic to get values which are in a more useful range.
 In the case of this project this is automatically achieved since the sensor is covered by plaster.
 When the state of the send pin changes, the state of the receive pin eventually changes as well.
 This delay is determined by an RC time constant (R * C, where R is the resistor value and C is the capacitance at the receive pin, plus any additional capacitance which might come from the human body).

 The first basic tests didn’t yet involve the process of embedding the capacitive sensors into the plaster.
 Instead they dealt with using these sensors under a plane of plaster.
 For this purpose multiple sheets of plaster have been cast with varying thicknesses to see if the capacitive signal would be able to pass through the plaster.
 The pads of copper foil were glued under the plaster.
 There was no additional glue necessary because the copper foil that was used already came glued onto a sheet of paper so it could be peeled off and glued onto the plaster.
 As expected the results were better the thinner the layer of plaster that covered the copper was.
 After this basic test went well the next step was to try to get the capacitive sensing to work when there are multiple sensors next to each other.
 Such a setup can be seen in the next figure where the sheet of plaster is approximately 1 cm thick.